maxim-saharov/LandingUber/README.md

 ## Landing Uber

-#### Link to where publishes this project: [https://maxim-saharov.com.ua/Uber](https://maxim-saharov.com.ua/Uber)
+#### Link where publishes this project: [https://maxim-saharov.com.ua/Uber](https://maxim-saharov.com.ua/Uber)

-Link to where publish other projects: [https://maxim-saharov.com.ua](https://maxim-saharov.com.ua)
+Link where publish other projects: [https://maxim-saharov.com.ua](https://maxim-saharov.com.ua)

 [//]: <> (This is a comment, it will not be included)